CameronBeneteau/Tenacious_Tanks/README.md

 ## Intro

-Tenacious tanks is a two-player turn-based strategy game inspired by the classic arcade game [Scorched Earth](https://en.wikipedia.org/wiki/Scorched_Earth_(video_game)).
+Tenacious Tanks is a two-player turn-based strategy game inspired by the classic arcade game [Scorched Earth](https://en.wikipedia.org/wiki/Scorched_Earth_(video_game)).

 This game was made using Java.
 It utilizes object-oriented programming and other ICS4U computing techniques.